NK (singer): Business career

-In 2017, NK launched her own brand of sportswear, NKsport.
+In 2017, NK launched her brand of sportswear, NKsport.
 The brand has produced 10 separate collections since 2017.

 Other

-Since 2015, she has run her own lifestyle video blog NKBLOG on YouTube.
+Since 2015, she has run her lifestyle video blog NKBLOG on YouTube.

-Since 2017, she is a regular participant of the charity program "Charity Weekend".
+Since 2017, she is a regular participant in the charity program "Charity Weekend".
 Funds collected from concert programs are transferred to the Institute of Traumatology and Orthopedics of the National Academy of Medical Sciences of Ukraine.

 In 2017, NK started cooperating with a charity organization "Giznelub" ["Cheerful Person"].
-She actively participates in collecting clothes as well as giving away food for senior citizens on an ongoing basis.
+She actively participates in collecting clothes as well as giving away food to senior citizens on an ongoing basis.
 By 2018, she was involved in two campaigns.
 The singer also launched an auction selling personal and concert clothing to collect funds for the same purpose.
-All the donations are forwarded to open spots were seniors could get free food and clothes daily.
+All the donations are forwarded to open spots where seniors could get free food and clothes daily.
 In 2018, she helped to open 2 spots of that kind.

 In 2018, NK was an honorary friend of the UEFA Women's Champion League 2018.